Chart Color Schemes

 Health

-Health outcomes in Wanneroo - Sinagra are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in Wanneroo - Sinagra is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Frequently Asked Questions - Health